ri8002/Hospital_Management/README.md

-# Hospital Management System in
+# Hospital Management System in C Language.
 # This is a simple hospital management project.